platformsh/platformsh-docs/sites/platform/src/learn/overview/_index.md

 Managing your full stack on {{% vendor/name %}} gives you the following unique features:

 1.  **Unified Environment:** All of your [services](/add-services/_index.md) (MySQL, Elasticsearch, MongoDB, etc.) are managed inside the cluster and included in the price, with no external single-points-of-failure.
 When you [back up an environment](/environments/backup.md), you get a fully consistent snapshot of your whole application.
 2.  **Multi-Services & Multi-App:** You can deploy [multiple applications](/create-apps/multi-app/_index.md) (for example, in a microservice-based architecture), using multiple data backends (MySQL, PostgreSQL, Redis, etc.) written in multiple frameworks (Drupal + NodeJS + Flask, for example) in multiple languages, all in the same cluster.
-3. **Full Cluster Cloning Technology:** The full production cluster can be cloned in under a minute&mdash;including all of its data&mdash;to create on-the-fly, ephemeral [preview environments](/glossary/_index.md#preview-environment) that are a byte-level copy of production.
+3.  **Full Cluster Cloning Technology:** The full production cluster can be cloned in under a minute—including all of its data—to create on-the-fly, ephemeral [preview environments](/glossary/_index.md#preview-environment) that are a byte-level copy of production.
 4.  **Fail-Proof Deployments:** Every time you test a new feature, you also test the deployment process.
 5.  **Continuous Deployment from the Start:** Everything is build-oriented, with a consistent, repeatable build process, simplifying the process of keeping your application up-to-date and secure.